A refreshing blend of different cultures, Mauritius is a warm, inviting island with a heart of gold… discover Mauritius for yourself.

 Most hotels can organise a tour but do remember that you will need your photo ID with you to take any flight.

 Le Caudan Waterfront in Port Louis is the best place for shopping in Mauritius, featuring all the major international brands.

 There is a market nearby for more local options in crafts and jewellery, and several other towns have colourful craft and/or food markets.

 Local products to look out for include rum, vanilla tea and jams or chutneys made from tropical fruit.
 Woven bags and baskets are another common souvenir.

-A small factory on the island produces exquisite but expensive ship models which can be, er, shipped worldwide.
+A small factory on the island produces exquisite but expensive model ships which can be, er, shipped worldwide.